 The last thing I want to point out is to never forget that this is YOUR life and YOUR baby!
 If in doubt or in need of support, the best thing you can do is reach out to your GP or Health Visitor.
 Otherwise, as hard as the lack of energy and tiredness may be, enjoy these precious moments and always remember that you cannot spoil a newborn!
 Shower them with all the love and cuddles you want to give them, they don’t last forever!

-If you are looking for tips and advice on how to establish positive sleeping habits from the early days whilst still prioritising attachment and bonding, check out my 0 to 6 month sleep shaping guide here which includes detailed information on the following:
+If you are looking for tips and advice on how to establish positive sleeping habits from the early days whilst still prioritising attachment and bonding, check out my 0 to 5 month newborn sleep guide here which includes detailed information on the following:

 Overall sleep requirements